-^{}If the necessary permits required for drilling on the property are not obtained by May 31, 2014, the time to complete the remaining option payments and expenditures will be extended by the corresponding additional amount of time required to obtain the necessary permits.
-As at April 30, 2017, the permits are still pending.
+\\If the necessary permits required for drilling on the property are not obtained by May 31, 2014, the time to complete the remaining option payments and expenditures will be extended by the corresponding additional amount of time required to obtain the necessary permits.
+As at April 30, 2018, the permits are still pending.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2017 AND 2016 e) La Quintera Project, Sonora State, Mexico (continued):
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2018 AND 2017 e) Alamos (Quintera) Project, Sonora State, Mexico: